bisturi/bisturi/docs/reference/01_simple_packet_creation.md

+# Introduction

+`bisturi` is all about creating binary structures or *ṕackets* in Python in a declarative way.

+The main goal is to **avoid manual parsing**.

-We will begin with a simple packet called Type-Length-Payload or TLP.
+We will begin with a simple packet called Type-Length-Payload or `TLP` for short.

 It consists of three fields:

  - `type`: 1 byte
  - `length`: 4 bytes (big endian, unsigned)
  - `payload`: `length` bytes

-We translate this into a Python's class
+We translate this into a Python class

 ```python
 >>> from bisturi.packet import Packet